OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md

 ## Polling Tentacles

 In **polling** mode, Tentacle will poll the Octopus Server periodically to check if there are any tasks for it to perform.
-Polling mode is the opposite to **listening mode**.
+Polling mode is the opposite of **listening mode**.

 In polling mode, Octopus is the TCP server, and Tentacle is the TCP client.